What is an Evidence-Based Program?

-Evidence-based programs are programs that have been rigorously tested in controlled settings, proven effective, and translated into practical models that are widely available to community-based organizations.
-It is also important that the evaluations themselves have been subjected to critical peer review.
-That is, experts in the field – not just the people who developed and evaluated the program – have examined the evaluation’s methods and agreed with its conclusions about the program’s effects.
-Ultimately, when you implement an evidence-based program, you can be confident you’re delivering a program that works and is highly likely to improve the health of your constituents.
+Evidence-based programs (EBPs) are programs that have been rigorously tested in controlled settings, proven effective, and translated into practical models that are available to community-based organizations.
+Their evaluation has been subjected to critical peer review: Experts in the field have examined the evaluation’s methods and agreed with its conclusions about the program’s effects.
+When you implement an evidence-based program, you can be confident you’re delivering a program that works to improve the health of your constituents.

 Advantages Of Evidence-Based Programs

-Implementing an evidence-based program is widely considered a “best practice” strategy for community health promotion.
-Evidence-based programs can add value in many ways.
+Implementing an EBP is often considered a “best practice” strategy for community health promotion.
+EBPs can add value in many ways.

 - Funders increasingly demand that programming be based on solid evidence.